Wednesday, March 14, 2012

 Thomas Edison developed many devices which greatly influenced life in the 20th century.
 Edison is considered one of the most prolific inventors in history, holding 1,093 U.S patents to his name.
 When he was a boy his teacher told him he was too stupid to learn anything.
 When he set out on his own, he tried more than 9,000 experiments before he created the first successful light bulb.

-Michael Jordan is the greatest basketball player of all time.
+By acclamation, Michael Jordan is the greatest basketball player of all time.
 A phenomenal athlete with a unique combination of grace, speed, power, artistry, improvisational ability and an unquenchable competitive desire.
 Jordan single-handedly redefined the NBA superstar.
 Before joining NBA, Jordan was just an ordinary person, so ordinary that was cut from his high school basketball team because of his "lack of skill".

 Walt Disney was American film producer, director, screenwriter, voice actor, and animator.
 One of the most well-known motion picture producers in the world, Disney founded a production company.
 The corporation, now known as The Walt Disney company, makes average revenue of US $30 billion annually.
 Disney started his own business from his home garage and his very first cartoon production went bankrupt.
 During his first press conference, a newspaper editor ridiculed Walt Disney because he had no good ideas in film production.